StructLab/CCSTMS-Data-Model/README.md

 This repository is archived and no longer maintained.
 Thank you for your interest in **ERA Ontology**.

-As of **August 29th, 2025**, this project is no longer actively maintained, and the repository has been archived.
+As of **August 29th, 2025**, this project is no longer actively maintained here, and this repository has been archived.
 This means:

-✅ The repository is now read-only.
+✅ This repository is now read-only.
 ❌ No further updates, bug fixes, or new features will be added.
 ❌ Issues and pull requests will not be reviewed or accepted.